First Australians: Production

+There were seven episodes, each 60 minutes long, in the series.
+Episode writing and directing credits included Beck Cole and Louis Nowra.
+The series was produced by Perkins and Darren Dale of Blackfella Films.
+The series received funding from the Australian Film Commission and the Film Finance Corporation.

-The series featured writer Bruce Pascoe and historians Marcia Langton and Janet McCalman.
+The series featured writer Bruce Pascoe and historians Marcia Langton, Janet McCalman, and Gordon Briscoe.

-Community consultation

 A significant part of the production of the series involved consultation with the descendants of the individuals portrayed in the documentary.
-According to the First Australians Documentary website, this involved; checking the content of scripts, usually face to face, seeking permission to film in particular locations, showing the rough cut of the film for comment and showing the film at fine cut.
-The series was made in accordance with Indigenous Cultural and Intellectual Property (ICIP) rights, to ensure the cultural content and the rights of Indigenous people.
+This involved checking the content of scripts, usually face to face, seeking permission to film in particular locations, showing the rough cut of the film for comment and showing the film at fine cut.
+The series was made in accordance with Indigenous Cultural and Intellectual Property rights, to ensure the cultural content and the rights of Indigenous people.
+Permission was gained from 200–300 people to publish the stories, photographs, and other material used in the series.

+Broadcast

+The series was first broadcast on SBS Television in October to November 2008.

+Reception

+The Sydney Morning Herald described the series as "the documentary of the decade".